fac/tom_queue/README.md

 TomQueue
 =========

-TomQueue is a backend for [Delayed::Job](https://github.com/collectiveidea/delayed_job) gem.
-TomQueue hooks onto [delayed_job_active_record](https://github.com/collectiveidea/delayed_job_active_record) backend and replaces the mechanism by which Delayed::Job workers acquire jobs.
-By default Delayed::Job workers poll the database for new jobs.
-TomQueue replaces "polling" logic with subscription to [RabbitMQ](http://rabbitmq.com) queue.
-Delayed::Job workers receive a new job as soon as it gets published to the queue.
+TomQueue is a replacement for the [Delayed::Job](https://github.com/collectiveidea/delayed_job) gem, which sends

 Why?
 ----

-At FreeAgent, we have always used Delayed::Job to manage asynchronous work and find it still fits our needs well.
-That said, when it is backed by MySQL, we've found that it performs particularly poorly when the work queued gets large (i.e. 10k+).
+At FreeAgent, we have historically used Delayed::Job to manage asynchronous work, however we've found that MySQL performs particularly poorly when the work queued gets large (i.e. 10k+).
 In fact, the larger the queue of work gets, the *slower* the query to pull the next job!
 The more Delayed:::Job workers that are running the bigger problem it becomes.

-Considering alternatives (such as [Resque](http://resquework.org)) we decided that we'd like to retain database as the "source of truth".
-We also would still like to use Delayed::Job logic for handling failed jobs, managing locking etc. All we need is a more suitable queue-server.
+We decided that we'd like to retain database as the "source of truth", and all our existing jobs use Delayed::Job logic for handling failed jobs, managing locking etc. All we needed was a more suitable queue-server.
 This is where TomQueue comes in.

+In order to keep the changes to the existing codebase as minimal as possible, we've aliased the TomQueue namespace (`Delayed = TomQueue`).

 Great, how do I use it?
 -----------------------